golanguzb70/highload-handling/k6/README.md

 - Get the 75-80% of thet value
 - Set VUs to that value
 - Run the test in 3 stages.
 Rump up to the VUs, stay there for 4-12 hours, rump down to 0.

+# Breakpoint testing
+Breakpoint testing aims to find system limits.
+Reasons you might want to know the limits include:

+    - To tune or care for the system's weak spots to relocate those higher limits at higher levels.
+    - To help plan remediation steps in those cases and prepare for when the system nears those limits.

+In other words, knowing where and how a system starts to fail helps prepare for such limits.

+A breakpoint ramps to unrealistically high numbers.
+This test commonly has to be stopped manually or automatically as thresholds start to fail.
+When these problems appear, the system has reached its limits.

+Teams execute a breakpoint test whenever they must know their system's diverse limits.
+Some conditions that may warrant a breakpoint test include the following:
+- The need to know if the system's load expects to grow continuously
+- If current resource consumption is considered high
+- After significant changes to the code-base or infrastructure.